iamqaasim/iamqaasim/README.md

 <br />

   During the end of my degree the pandemic hit and I was stuck at home, with lots of free time.
 So instead of sitting around doing nothing I decided to teach myself coding, but as a complete stranger to programing I had no clue where to start.
 I talked to some of my Computer Science friends and I ended up learning python through YouTube videos and free online courses.
-Ater which I picked up a secondary interest in machine Learning (ML) as as Artificial intelligence (AI)
+Ater which I picked up a secondary interest in machine Learning (ML) as as Artificial intelligence (AI).

 <br />